nrszero/dotfiles-arch-hyprland/README.md

 ### What the Install Script Does

-- Installs all required packages via pacman and yay
+- Installs all required packages
+- Safely backs up any ~/.config files to a timestamped ~/.config.bak/ directory
+- Detects Intel or AMD CPUs to dynamically install the correct Vulkan drivers
 - Auto-detects NVIDIA GPU and configures accordingly
-- Safely backs up any ~/.config files to a timestamped ~/.config.bak/ directory
+- Scans for Bluetooth hardware and automatically enables bluetooth.service if found
 - Symlinks configurations to `~/.config` using stow
 - Deploys system-wide configs to `/etc` (requires sudo)
 - Installs wallpapers to `/usr/share/wallpapers`